Google Product Listing Ads Optimization: The Definitive Guide (2023)

 The Google shopping ads were previously known as the Google Product Listing Ads (PLA).
 So, what are these ads?

 In short, PLA is a data-feed-driven Google ad that shows on the Google search result page when someone searches for any product-related information on Google.

-Unlike the general Google Ads, the PLA shows only the product advertisements.
-The following image shows the product listing ads against the search of a porch swing on Google.
+Unlike the general Google Ads, the PLA shows only product advertisements.
+The following image shows the product listing ads against the search for a porch swing on Google.

 The product listing ads include a few very basic product information like –